Empaveli

 - a rash.

-Tell your healthcare provider about any side effect that bothers you or that does not go away.
+Tell your healthcare provider about any side effect that bothers you or that do not go away.
 These are not all of the possible side effects.
 For more information, ask your healthcare provider or pharmacist.
 Call your doctor for medical advice about side effects.
 You may report side effects to the FDA at 1-800-FDA-1088 or to Apellis Pharmaceuticals, Inc. at 1-833-866-3346.

 Related/similar drugs